Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Introduction

-We introduce a new quantity defined for the square matrices, which we call \emph{discrepancy values}.
-The name arises because we define these values via differences between certain Ky-Fan-like consecutive pseudo-norms.
-We will show that discrepancy values are essentially equivalent to (two copies of) the spectral spread for Hermitian matrices.
-We will also show that they can be thought of as the vector measure of a linear operator to the class of scalar operators, a topic that has been studied in the literature---see e.g.,~\citep{bhatia1999orthogonality,stampfli1970norm, Apostol84}.
+We motivate, propose, and analyze an analog that \emph{is} defined for general square matrices: namely, \emph{discrepancy values}, which we define as the discrepancy between consecutive Ky-Fan-like seminorms (see Def.~\ref{Def:radii}).
+We will show that discrepancy values can be essentially thought of as two copies of spectral spread.
+Alternatively, they can also be thought of as a (vector-valued) cost of approximating linear operators via scalar multiples of the identity, a topic of some importance---see e.g.,~\cite{bhatia1999orthogonality,stampfli1970norm, Apostol84}.

-After defining discrepancy values, we will prove several important theorems about them, including the connection that they have with singular values, Ky-Fan norms, and the principal angles between subspaces.
-We will also discover the invariances they satisfy, as well as several majorization inequalities.
-We will see that many important results about the spectral spread also hold for discrepancy values.
-We then employ the discrepancy values and the set of tools that we develop to prove a collection of other results, of which the most important consequence is a tight majorization inequality satisfied by the singular values of the commutator of two square matrices.

-Commutators are pivotal objects in subjects such as Lie algebra and group theory.
-Algebraically, the commutator of two matrices $\ma$ and $\mb$ is defined using the formula $[\ma,\mb]=\ma\mb-\mb\ma$.
-It can be viewed as a quantity that measures how much two operators are (non-)commuting.
-Finding bounds on the norms of such quantities has been investigated extensively in the literature~\citep{kittaneh2007inequalities,bottcher2005big,hirzallah2009commutator,lu2017commutator,wenzel2010impressions,wenzel2015strange,stampfli1970norm}.
-As we will show in the paper, we can obtain sharp bounds on the norm of commutators using discrepancy values, and find when two Hermitian matrices with fixed eigenvalues are maximally non-commutative.

-Moreover, we propose approaches for calculating discrepancy values; in particular, we formulate the computation of the discrepancy values as semi-definite programming problems.
-Finally, we discuss that our result can be easily be extended to the case of compact operators on Hilbert space.
-We conclude by conjecturing a stronger statement regarding the majorization inequality that we prove for commutators.

-\paragraph{Contributions} The main contributions of this paper are as follows: \begin{itemize} \item Introducing the notion of discrepancy values as the generalization of spectral spread of Hermitian matrices to any square matrices (Section~\ref{sec: def}). \item Proving several important results about this object such as the equivalence of two representation of the discrepancy values and many majorization bounds (Section~\ref{sec: properties}). \item Using this new notion to come up with tight bounds for the commutators and consequently finding when two Hermitian matrices with fixed eigenvalues become maximally non-commutative.
-(Section~\ref{sec: application}). \item Providing methods to efficiently compute the discrepancy values of matrices (Section~\ref{sec: calculation}). \end{itemize}